d3ltaf0rc3/FitnessApp/README.md

 # Fitness App

 A fitness app which helps you keep track of your workouts.
 You can store information about workouts, exercises, reps, sets and the weights you are using.
-The app has a intuitive UI and it is very easy to navigate through different screens and find what you want.
+The app has an intuitive UI and it is very easy to navigate through different sections and find what you want.

 ## 1. How is it built
-The app is built with **React Native** and uses **Firebase** for data storage.
+The app is built with **React Native** and uses **Firebase** for back-end.

 ## 2. Functionality
-* Unauthorized users are only allowed to login or register.
+* Unauthenticated users are only allowed to login or register.
-* Authorized users can add workouts, exercises, sets, reps and the weights they are using.
+* Authenticated users can add or delete workouts, exercises, sets, reps and weights.

 ## 3. Screens
 The app has the following screens: